Radeburg

 Radeburg (/de/) is a town in the district of Meißen, in Saxony, Germany.
 It is situated 19 km east of Meißen, and 18 km north of Dresden.
 The main tourist attraction is the narrow-gauge Radebeul-Radeburg railway line that connects Radeburg and Radebeul via Moritzburg.

 The painter and illustrator Heinrich Zille was born in Radeburg.

+The landscape artist Alfred Mailick moved into rooms at the Berbisdorf Water Castle in 1922.